 officer must inform you that you have the right to have the sample retested.

-If you choose you exercise this right, your sample can be retested by
+If you choose to exercise this right, your sample can be retested by a

 An independent laboratory can examine your blood sample to see whether